KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 enabled will result in a 400 Bad Request response.

 By default, the error message for an invalid check digit will be:
-`{0} has an invalid check digit.` (or `{0} has invalid check digits.` for check digit algorithms that use two check digits) where `{0}` is replaced with the name of the property being validated.
+"The field {PropertyName} is invalid."
 You can customize the error message by providing a custom message to the attribute:
 ```csharp

 public class PaymentDetails